-- (c) The offeror, upon request by the Contracting Officer, shall submit and negotiate a subcontracting plan, where applicable, that separately addresses subcontracting with small business concerns, veteran-owned small business, service-disabled veteran-owned small business, HUBZone small business concerns, small disadvantaged business, and with women-owned small business concerns.
-If the offeror is submitting an individual contract plan, the plan must separately address subcontracting with small business, veteran-owned small business, service-disabled veteran-owned small business, service-disabled veteran-owned small business, veteran-owned small business, service-disabled veteran-owned small business, service-disabled veteran-owned small business, service-disabled veteran-owned small business, thus separate parts for each option (if any).
+- (c) Proposals submitted in response to this solicitation shall include a subcontracting plan, that separately addresses subcontracting with small business, veteran-owned small business, service-disabled veteran-owned small business, HUBZone small business, small disadvantaged business, and women-owned small business concerns.
+If the offeror is submitting an individual contract plan, the plan must separately address subcontracting with small business, veteran-owned small business, service-disabled veteran-owned small business, HUBZone small business, small disadvantaged business, and women-owned small business concerns with a separate part for the basic contract and separate parts for each option (if any).
 The plan shall be included in and made a part of the resultant contract.
 The subcontracting plan shall be negotiated within the time specified by the Contracting Officer.
-Failure to submit and negotiate the subcontracting plan shall make the offeror ineligible for award of a contract. - (d) The offeror's subcontracting plan shall include the following: - (1) Goals, expressed in terms of percentages of total planned subcontracting dollars, for the use of small business, veteran-owned small business, service-disabled veteran-owned small business, HUBZone small business, small disadvantaged business, and women-owned small business concerns as subcontractors.
+Failure to submit and negotiate a subcontracting plan shall make the offeror ineligible for award of a contract. - (d) The offeror's subcontracting plan shall include the following: - (1) Goals, expressed in terms of percentages of total planned subcontracting dollars, for the use of small business, veteran-owned small business, service-disabled veteran-owned small business, HUBZone small business, small disadvantaged business, and womenowned small business concerns as subcontractors.
 The offeror shall include all subcontracts that contribute to contract performance, and may include a proportionate share of products and services that are normally allocated as indirect costs.
 In accordance with 43 U.S.C.
-1626: - (i) Subcontracts awarded to an ANC or Indian tribe shall be counted towards the subcontracting goals for small business and small disadvantages business (SDB)

-concerns, regardless of the size or Small Business Administration certification status of the ANC or Indian tribe.
+1626: - (i) Subcontracts awarded to an ANC or Indian tribe shall be counted towards the subcontracting goals for small business and small disadvantages business (SDB) concerns, regardless of the size or Small Business Administration certification status of the ANC or Indian tribe.